semuconsulting/SEMU_SSD1331/README.md

 ## To Do

+* Fix bug in handling of transparent images in drawImage() to do with new SPI handling - drawMaskedImage() works fine.
 * Implement improved orientation-specific boundary checking.
 For now, display will normally just wrap-around if coordinates exceed boundaries based on current SETREMAP mode.
 * Improve moveWindow to allow overlapping moves.
 * Various specialised bitmap image handling utilities